dougkimmerly/Control4-Playlist-conversion-from-Apple-music/README.md

 This script will take Apple Music playlists and convert the format so it can be imported into Control4.
+This way you can use Apple Music to control and update all the playlists on your NAS and then simply import them into Control 4 for playing on the system.

 Since C4 uses its own internal numbers to identify the tracks you need to first export all the media to a file so the script can look up the numbers that C4 uses.